addejans/ev-routing/README.md

 ## **Usage**
 1. Open the frontend (browser) and select **Point A** and **Point B** by clicking on the map.
-2. The backend will calculate a simple route between the two points.
+2. The backend will calculate a route between the two points, including charging stops if necessary.
 3. The EV will move between the points and simulate battery consumption.
 4. As new features are added, you will be able to:
    - Include charging stations in the route.
    - View battery levels over time.
-   - Simulate multiple EVs using the same charging grid.
+   - Simulate charging times at charging stations.

 ## **Roadmap**
 The project will be developed iteratively, with the following planned features: